AMH-4/stock-analysis/README.md

 #### *Background:*
 Steve, a Finance graduate, was in search of a way he could quickly analyze an entire dataset of stocks at the click of a button.
 As he begins his financial advisory practice, his parents became his first clients.
 Steve’s parents have been seeking to invest in green energy stocks, however they need more information.
 Using the VBA extension, I was able to build a workbook that automated task interacting with Excel.
 This project allowed Steve to quickly access 12 green energy stocks and provide a potential diversified portfolio for his parents.

-## Results Analysis:
+## Results

+#### *Analysis:*
 The focus of this challenge project was to determine and compare the effectivness of the orginal code script to the refactored code script.
 A refactored code script allows the user to automate analysis and reduce the chance of accidents and/or errors.
-As seen in the screen-shot images above, the orgianal code script did run faster than the refactored code script.
+As seen in the screen-shot images below, the orgianal code script did run faster than the refactored code script.
 However, faster does not always mean more efficient.
 The orginal code script, while good for analysis of 12 stocks, was not built to analyze a robust amount of data.
 Refactoring the code script means that the user/client/Steve can perform analysis of a larger data set (the entire stock market).

-## Results Process:
+#### *Process:*
 With the purpose of this analysis definded, one main deliverable be neccessary to perform.
 - Refactor VBA code and measure performance
 This deliverable will include an updated workbook and a folder with PNGs of the pop-ups with script run time.